 Will customers really want to give me the information required to create these immersive experiences?

-Data privacy and security is certainly not an issue that we expect to go away in the future but when it comes to consumer experiences, as long as there is a fair exchange of value, your customers will be willing to provide the information necessary to have the kinds of interactions that they want.
-Thinking about the Netflix model, consumers are willing to agree to the terms of Netflix so that they can tailor programming to each individual’s unique interests.
-The same will apply for your company if you provide something that adds value to their lives that they find worthy enough to share their personal information.
+Data privacy and security will never go away but when it comes to consumer experiences, as long as there is a fair exchange of value, your customers will largely be willing to provide the information necessary to have the kinds of interactions that they want.
+Thinking about the rewards programs that customers opt into at their favorite coffee chain or restaurant, ask yourself: why are they willing to agree to the terms?
+It’s because they understand that if they allow the company to know that they buy coffee every Saturday, they may be rewarded for that behavior and get a free coffee after they earn a certain number of points.
+The same will apply for your company if you provide a product or service that adds value to their lives and is worthy of sharing their personal information.

 Where should I start?

 As the world evolves and the difference between digital and physical experiences become the hybrid “phygital,” you’ll want to start by thinking about the strategy that will work best for your business.
 Mobiquity has helped some of the world’s largest brands transform their processes, making for a more successful organization, with better customer experience management, and streamlined business operations.
 Our clients include companies like Wawa, Kum & Go, Vomar, Nestle, Butterball, and more.
 View our work and then let’s chat about how together we can create a more meaningful phygital experience for your company.